khanhduytran0/LiveContainer/README.md

 > [!NOTE]
 > You need to setup JIT-less mode once.
 This can be done by pressing "Setup JIT-less" and following instructions.

-- Close LiveContainer from app switcher and re-open
+- Tap the play icon, it will attempt to restart LiveContainer with guest app loaded.

 ### Installing external tweaks
 This feature is currently incomplete so you'll have to do the following manually.